Henri Mallard

-Henri Marie Joseph Mallard (9 February 1884 – 21 January 1967), was an Australian photographer.
+Henri Marie Joseph Mallard (9 February 1884 – 21 January 1967) was an Australian photographer.

-Born in Balmain (Sydney, Australia) of French parents, he came to photography via the industry.
-Using his French connections, and accent (which was strong owing to his home education), he secured a position in 1900 with Harrington (later Kodak Pty Ltd) as a sales representative to the French consulate.
+Born in Balmain (Sydney, Australia) to French parents, he came to photography via the industry.
+Using his French connections and accent (which was strong owing to his home education), he secured a position in 1900 with Harrington (later Kodak Pty Ltd) as a sales representative to the French consulate.
 He remained with the company, becoming general manager, until 1952.
-With ready access to equipment and materials he was an enthusiastic amateur exhibitor by 1904.
+With ready access to equipment and materials, he was an enthusiastic amateur exhibitor by 1904.

 In the photographic community

-He used his business and connections to support other photographers; he was influential on fellow Sydney-sider Frank Hurley, encouraging the budding photographer's interest in the medium and in 1911 recommending Hurley for the position of official photographer to Douglas Mawson's Australasian Antarctic expedition, ahead of himself.; moving to Harrington's Melbourne office in 1913, he opened the showrooms to exhibitions, including that of John Kauffmann in 1914.
+He used his business and connections to support other photographers; he was influential on fellow Sydney-sider Frank Hurley, encouraging the budding photographer's interest in the medium and, in 1911, recommending Hurley for the position of official photographer to Douglas Mawson's Australasian Antarctic expedition, ahead of himself.; moving to Harrington's Melbourne office in 1913, he opened the showrooms to exhibitions, including that of John Kauffmann in 1914.

-He was a strong advocate for art photography; on his return to Sydney (1916) he joined (in 1917) The Sydney Camera Circle whose "manifesto" had been drawn up and signed on 28 November 1916 by the founding group of six photographers; Harold Cazneaux, Cecil Bostock, James Stening, W.S.
+He was a strong advocate for art photography; on his return to Sydney (1916), he joined (in 1917) The Sydney Camera Circle, whose "manifesto" had been drawn up and signed on 28 November 1916 by the founding group of six photographers; Harold Cazneaux, Cecil Bostock, James Stening, W.S.
 White, Malcolm McKinnon and James Paton.
 They pledged "to work and to advance pictorial photography and to show our own Australia in terms of sunlight rather than those of greyness and dismal shadows".
 He also contributed lectures and technical demonstrations to the New South Wales Photographic Society.